 It would be sensible to commence your search sooner rather than later.
 After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their contact information on to the EA.
 As you are obtaining a mortgage with Skipton, ask your prospective lawyers if they are on the Skipton conveyancing panel otherwise they can't do the mortgage legal work.

 I'm remortgaging my current property to a BTL mortgage with Halifax and I will use the ballance of the raised equity as a deposit on further house.
 The location we are talking about is Porthmadog.
 Will your lawyers be able to act for the two banks and tie in the two deals?

 Make use of our comparison tool on this page to be sure that the lawyers are on the appropriate lender panels.
 Having checked that they are the conveyancer should be able to tie up the two deals but you should talk with you solicitor and communicate your expectations and requirements.

-My husband and I are first time buyers - agreed a price, yet the agent informed us that the vendor will only go ahead if we appoint the agent's chosen conveyancers as they want an ‘expedited deal’.
-My instinct tells me that we should use a high street conveyancer accustomed to conveyancing in Porthmadog
+My husband and I are new on the property ladder - agreed a price, yet the property agent advised that the vendor will only move forward if we use their chosen solicitors as they need a ‘quick sale’.
+We would rather use a local solicitor with experience of conveyancing in Porthmadog

 It is unlikely the vendors are behind this.
-Should the owner want ‘a quick sale', turning down a motivated purchaser is not the way to achieve this.
-Bypass the agents and go straight to the owners and make sure they understand (a)you are serious purchasers (b)you are ready to progress, with finances in place © you are unencumbered (d) you intend to proceed fast (e)but you will continue to appoint your preferred Porthmadog conveyancing firm - not the ones that will give the estate agent a referral fee or achieve conveyancing figures demanded by corporate headquarters.
+If they require ‘a quick sale', alienating a motivated buyer is going to damage their objectives.
+Speak to the vendors direct and make sure they understand (a)you are genuine purchasers (b)you are excited to move forward, with mortgage lined up © you are unencumbered (d) you wish to move quickly (e)but you will continue to use your preferred Porthmadog conveyancing firm - not the ones that will earn their negotiator at the agency a introducer fee or achieve conveyancing figures demanded by corporate headquarters.